Says action by Smith lacked 'integrity'

 It was around that same time when the borough was working on state documents related to the downtown anchor building project.
 At that time, the council voted to make it a 20-year loan to the owners of the building in the downtown area.

-Page 2 of 4 - The anchor building project is a state-funded program which allows the borough to make a major loan to a developer to improve a building and then that money is paid back to the borough.
+The anchor building project is a state-funded program which allows the borough to make a major loan to a developer to improve a building and then that money is paid back to the borough.
 The borough can then use that money to make more loans to smaller businesses for improvements.

 Ohliger said during the course of that April conversation, Smith asked him if he was interested in applying to be the "alternate solicitor" for the borough.